lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 ## Note on the term "Entropy"

 Every DRNG requires some initial seed material, and the requirements for the generation of that seed material varies greatly between standards, and potentially between CC security targets.
-In all standards considered, DRNG's require some "entropy" from an external source to create the initial seed.
+In all standards considered, DRNGs require some "entropy" from an external source to create the initial seed.
 However, the rules for obtaining said entropy differ.
 Furthermore the required delivery mechanisms differ.
 For this reason we must make a clear distinction between "Physical" (or "Live" or "True") entropy and "Factory Entropy".